everbright152/anyAIProxyAPI/README.md

     - "--lang=en-US"
     - "--accept-lang=en-US"
   user-data-dir: "/anyAIProxyAPI/user-data-dir"
+  proxy-url: "http://user:pass@192.168.1.1:8080/" # proxy url for browser, if instance-alone is false, this proxy setting will be ignored
 api-port: "2048"
 headless: false
+instance-alone: true # if true, each instance will have its own browser instance
 logfile: "any-ai-proxy.log"
 tokens: # Global tokens for API validation (optional)
   - "global-token-1"